Summary of Policies and Regulations Pertaining to Students

-Sexual Assault Policy offers advice and guidance for complainants, including assistance in filing criminal complaints.
-Defines and sets penalties for sexual assault.
-Specifies that [s]exual assault is a serious offense and the standard sanction for any sexual assault, including acquaintance rape, is expulsion.
+Sexual Misconduct Policy offers advice and guidance for complainants, including assistance in filing criminal complaints.
+Defines and sets penalties for sexual misconduct.
+Specifies that sexual misconduct is a serious offense and the standard sanction for any sexual assault, including acquaintance rape, is expulsion.

 Student Organization Registration Guidelines define student organizations, responsibilities of officers, and registration, and establish types of registration, a registration process, certain privileges of registered student organizations in good standing, sanctions which may result from registration review, and guidelines for constitutions.
 (For more information, or for a copy of the guidelines, contact the Student Organization Resource Center.)